LLark: A Multimodal Instruction-Following Language Model for Music: Evaluation

 Our Music Understanding evaluations focus on recognizing the following global properties of music: the overall key and mode of the song (i.e. `A major' or `F\# minor'); the tempo of the song in BPM; the genre associated with a song; and the set of all instruments present in the song.

-For each Music Understanding task, we evaluate on a zero-shot dataset (a dataset which was not used to train the model; note that this is more strict than simply using the ``test'' split of a training dataset as it requires generalization to a potentially different data distribution and task).
 Our results are shown in Table \ref{tab:music-understanding-results}.
-We use conventional metrics from the MIR literature for evaluating performance on each tasks; details on these metrics are in Section \ref{sec:music-understanding-details-supplementary} and additional results for more datasets are in Section \ref{sec:additional-results-supplementary}.
+All results in Table \ref{tab:music-understanding-results} are zero-shot datasets for \modelname{} (datasets not seen during training; note that this is more strict than simply using the ``test'' split of a training dataset as it requires generalization to a potentially different data distribution and task) with the exception of MusicNet, where we use the test split.
+We use conventional evaluation metrics from the MIR literature for each task; details on these metrics are in Section \ref{sec:music-understanding-details-supplementary}.
+Additional results for more datasets are in Section \ref{sec:additional-results-supplementary}.

-While \modelname{} does not reach the level of the strongest task-specific specialised for all tasks, our results show that it achieves strong performance across the zero-shot datasets in Table \ref{tab:music-understanding-results}.
+Our results show that \modelname{} achieves strong performance across the datasets in Table \ref{tab:music-understanding-results}, even approaching the level of the strongest fine-tuned SOTA models on multiple tasks.
 Indeed, \modelname{} is the top performer among music-text models for all tasks, besides genre classification, where it achieves the second-highest performance.
 We hypothesize that the strong genre performance of ImageBind-LLM is due to exposure to (a) popular music and (b) genre tags during the training of its multimodal backbone, ImageBind.
-We also show in Supplementary Figure \ref{fig:confusion-matrix-genre} that \modelname{}'s genre prediction errors tend to be related genres higher in the same branch of the genre hierarchy (i.e., predicting ``rock'' for songs labeled as ``metal'').
+ImageBind was trained on a set of web videos and associated text.
+It is likely that these contained both popular music and genre tags, e.g. as hashtags, including even the exact popular tracks present in GTZAN, but the ImageBind training set is not publicly available to confirm or disconfirm this hypothesis.
+We also show in Figure \ref{fig:confusion-matrix-genre} that \modelname{}'s genre ``errors'' on GTZAN tend to be related genres higher in the same branch of the genre hierarchy (i.e., predicting ``rock'' for songs labeled as ``metal'').